jeonghoonkang/BerePi/apps/deeplearning/LLM/5090/gemma/README.md

 - Image upload support for `.png`, `.jpg`, `.jpeg`, `.webp`, and `.bmp`
 - External access with Streamlit bound to `0.0.0.0:2280`
 - Sidebar model selection, installed model refresh, and model download
+- Per-model temperature control from the Streamlit sidebar
 - Auto-select the downloaded model as the active default
 - GPU memory-based recommended Gemma model guidance when `nvidia-smi` is available
 - Response elapsed time display after each prompt